 - locating faulty batches,

-- providing proof that a product was sustainably grown or manufactured.
+- providing proof that a product was sustainably grown or manufacture.

 - access to the same data by all parties,

 - tracking modifications to stored data.

 By reducing the analog gaps, DLT can help with gaining an insight into where the shipment currently is, predict arrival times and help drive cost reduction.